Email to Print

 Email to Print is part of a collection of solutions to manage mobile and BYOD printing.
 For more information see Mobile & BYOD printing.

-Each printer has a unique email address e.g.
+Each printer has a unique email address, for example,

-Users compose an email, attach printable document(s), and email to the printer’s address.
+Users compose an email, attach printable document(s), and email it to the printer’s address.

 PaperCut receives the email and prints the documents on behalf of the user.